permguard/permguard/site/content/docs/0.0.x/getting-started/features-and-licensing.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
 **Permguard Community** is an open-source project licensed under the **Apache-2.0 license**.
-It is designed to be a flexible and powerful **authorization provider**, supporting policies written in different languages.
+It is designed to be a flexible and powerful **authorization server**, supporting policies written in different languages.

 Additionally, it includes a structured approach to defining **schemas** and **models** for both **authorization (AuthZ)** and **authentication (AuthN)**, ensuring consistency and best practices.